TAbdiukov/CCSP-Mnemonics/README.md

 **DREAD** is forced away by **STRIDE**

 * **D**rea**D** - **D**amages (by attacker) - developed by Microsoft - replaced with STRIDE. **DREAD** is forced away by **STRIDE**
-* STRIDE - Prime model by Microsoft
+* STRIDE - Prime model by Microsoft.
 * PASTA - for code.
 PASTA (spaghetti) code.
 * ATASM - Like Serial ATA (SATA) is serial - ATASM is Serial.
 ATASM is also a metamodel. **ATASM - ATA Serial Metamodel**.
 	* **A**rchitecture (Analysis)